 The OnePlus 5 is a monster of a phone, and it’s thankfully pretty easy to get — but you may have to switch carriers if you want to use it.
 The OnePlus 5 is GSM-only, so in the U.S., it only works on AT&T and T-Mobile networks.
 That’s bad news if you’re on Verizon or Sprint.

 The slate gray version of the OnePlus 5, which has 6GB of RAM and 64GB of storage, costs $480.
-The midnight black model, with 8GB of RAM and 128GB of storage, is priced $60 higher at $540.
+The midnight black model, with 8GB of

 The OnePlus 5 JCC Plus, a limited edition version of the OnePlus 5 designed by French artist Jean-Charles de Castelbajac, features a custom cosmetic shell with a handwritten note and yellow-and-red accented buttons.
-It comes pre-loaded with hand-drawn home screen wallpapers, and has the same hardware as the midnight black OnePlus 5 (8GB of RAM and 128GB of internal storage).
-It’s available now for 499 euro (about $587).
+It comes pre-loaded with hand-drawn home screen wallpapers, and has the same hardware as the midnight black OnePlus 5 (8GB of

 You can head to the OnePlus website to order the OnePlus 5.
 Unlike other flagship phones, you can’t get the device from your carrier — meaning you’ll have to shell out the full price of the phone to get your hands on it.